vladblindu/stringer/README.md

 #### Vers 2.0.1 TODO list
 1. Turn this mess into decent docs.
 Help welcome.
 2. Differenciate behaviour of **_complain** method in DEV and PROD mede
-3. Eliminate the need of the -x (execute) parameter in the cli utility
-4. Add **component** pattern as *.strings.json, where * is the components name.
-In this case the component key in the strings file becomes optional 5.add speciall **validation** section in strings.json